Why The Shock Ultra Stands Out8Hyper-STOL wing profile for short takeoff & faster rate of climb

-- Optional extra-light wing slats pivot in response to airflow, slowing the airplane to very low speed.
-This simple slat device was developed and extensively tested in Alaska to minimize cruise speed reduction (
+- Standard light weight wing slats pivot in response to airflow, slowing the airplane to very low speed.
+This simple slat device was developed and extensively tested in Alaska to minimize cruise speed reduction.

 - Over 3” additional aft extension of the rudder and elevator surface area to balance the moment from the new wing design.

 Actually you don’t have to imagine!
 In the Shock Ultra you’ll fly into (and out of!) remote situations that were otherwise inaccessible.
 Take it, fly it, go where you want to go.

 The airframe is reinforced and refined, with more headspace and elbow room, easier ingress and ergonomic design.
-The forward airframe is beefy to handle 180hp and outboard shock mounts.
+The forward airframe is engineered to handle up to 141hp and outboard shock mounts.